MnL-Modding/BIS-docs/hugo/content/getting-started.md

 * **Text table:** An entry in a language table, contains multiple text entries, all in the same language.

-* **Notes, footer notes:** These are internal notes that the developers left behind within the footers of the scripts.
+* **Debug messages, debug prints, notes, footer notes:** These are internal messages that the developers left behind within the footers of the scripts.
+  They are referenced by commands which do nothing in the release build of the game, which suggests that they were printed to the developers' debug console, but this is not confirmed.
 They are in Japanese, encoded in Shift JIS.
-You can find an automatically-generated dump of them [here](../scripting/notes.txt)
-  (currently only contains notes from `FEvent` and Battle scripts).
+  You can find an automatically-generated dump of them [here](../scripting/notes.txt) (currently only contains messages from `FEvent` and Battle scripts).
 Get your translator handy!

 ## Let's get modding!
 Depending on what you want to mod, you're going to need different tools.

 ### Scripts & Text
-> [!CAUTION]
-> As script editing tools are not all that advanced yet, you will likely have to manually mess around with
-> alignment, padding, jump offsets and other stuff in order for your scripts to not crash!
-> This applies even if you're only editing text. **Here be dragons!**

-Most beginners are going to have an easier time with [QtMnL](https://github.com/MnL-Modding/QtMnL).
-It is a GUI editor that supports editing the ROM directly.

-[`mnlscript.py`](https://github.com/MnL-Modding/mnlscript.py) is a more powerful but complicated tool that converts the *M&L* scripting language into Python and back.
-Although that may sound intimidating, it can very well be easier to use than QtMnL due to its support for and inclusion of utility functions like `wait`, `say`, and `show_save_dialog`.
-It is also the tool recommended for larger mods due to its Git-friendliness, support for comments, variables, etc.
+[`mnlscript.py`](https://github.com/MnL-Modding/mnlscript.py) is the recommended tool for editing scripts and text that converts the *M&L* scripting language into Python and back.
+Although that may sound intimidating, it tries its best to be as readable as possible.

+[QtMnL](https://github.com/MnL-Modding/QtMnL) is a GUI editor that supports editing the ROM directly.
+However, it is **outdated** and missing many basic features.

 ### Graphics
 [Spritoglobin](https://github.com/MnL-Modding/Spritoglobin) is a tool that allows you to view sprites,